run-llama/llama_deploy/examples/docker-kubernetes/README.md

 ```

 Once all the services are of healthy status, and after the `registration_task`
-exits with code 0 (which should appear in the lgos) we can send tasks to our
+exits with code 0 (which should appear in the logs) we can send tasks to our
 multi-agent system:

 ```python